vryy/4C/CODE_OF_CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Scientific misconduct as defined in [The European Code of Conduct for Research Integrity – Revised Edition 2023](http://www.doi.org/10.26356/ECOC)

 ## Enforcement Responsibilities